 Horses can undoubtedly learn things and even problem solve.
 Many a horse has figured out how to open up its stall door, buck a human off its back, and get out of a troubling situation.
-They remember people, words, and the tones in which we speak to them.
-We know they have cognitive abilities that enable them to communicate with us in ways we understand and this is not something that every smart animal can do.
+They remember people, words, and the tones in which people speak to them.
+They have cognitive abilities that enable them to communicate with humans in ways that people can understand and this is not something that every smart animal can do.

 08 of 10

 They may be seen as little trash can bandits but raccoons have more going on behind those face masks than one might think.
-Raccoons are very creative, innovative, and can problem solve.
-A study that was done over 100 years ago even compared the high intelligence of raccoons to that of primates.Continue to 9 of 10 below.
+Raccoons are very creative, innovative, and can problem-solve.
+A study that was done more than 100 years ago even compared the high intelligence of raccoons to that of primates.Continue to 9 of 10 below.

 09 of 10

-Reptiles don't usually pop up in our mind when we think about smart animals but monitor lizards are highly intelligent and their intelligence may be why many types of monitors are such challenging pets.
+Reptiles don't usually pop up in your mind when you think about smart animals but monitor lizards are highly intelligent and their intelligence may be why many types of monitors are such challenging pets.
 Monitor lizards work together in groups to achieve a common goal, recognize their owners, and can even count.

 10 of 10